 Physician assistants play a critical role delivering high quality, affordable healthcare and more than ever before, they fill the gaps in healthcare, meeting the needs of our nation and the world.
 The MSU MPAS Program is the perfect place to gain the skills, knowledge, and experience to prepare you to practice in this exciting, ever evolving profession.
 We offer a Master of Physician Assistant Studies degree for individuals seeking to become physician assistants.

 The MSU MPAS program begins in January, and is 29 months in duration.
 The first year, which comprises the didactic portion of the program, is devoted to classroom study.
 Students attend courses five days a week during this time.

-During the final phase of the program, students complete eight individual clinical rotations at sites predominately located throughout Mississippi.
+During the final phase of the program, students complete nine individual clinical rotations at sites predominately located throughout Mississippi.
 The clinical rotations include internal medicine, family medicine, women’s health, pediatrics, behavioral health, emergency medicine, general surgery, and elective clinical experiences of the students choosing.